JoeSzymkowiczFiveM/js5m-ctf/README.md

  - Choose the map the match is played on.
  - Start the match, given there are players.
  - End the match while the game is in progress.
+ - Pause the match.
+This will freeze all the match players in place, until unpaused.

 ## Included maps/courses
 ### Paleto Carnage